RISING SUN yacht is currently the 16th largest motor yacht in the world at a length of 138.6 meters (454 ft).

-The interior of RISING SUN was styled by Seccombe Design, a small and highly specialised design company.
-The 138.6 metre long vessel was their largest project to date.
+The interior of the RISING SUN yacht was styled by Seccombe Design, a small and highly specialized design company.
+The 138.6 meter-long vessel was their largest project to date.

-His son is continuing his legacy and elements of Jon Bannenberg’s style can still be recognised in this work.
+His son is continuing his legacy and elements of Jon Bannenberg’s style can still be recognized in this work.
 With her many separate windows RISING SUN almost looks like a small cruise ship.

-She is all-white, in classical yacht design with a steel hull and aluminium superstructure.
-In addition to her covered decks she features a large open-air space at the bow as well as one at the aft of the vessel.
+She is all-white, in classical yacht design with a steel hull and aluminum superstructure.
+In addition to her covered decks, she features a large open-air space at the bow as well as one at the aft of the vessel.

 Owner – Larry Ellison